cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 The large file encrypting function processes the **-size** argument and uses it in a switch statement to determine the encrypting offset and the encrypting size.

 The mechanism of encrypting can be simplify to this.
-Basically, Conti will encrypt *encrypt_len* amount and skip the next *encrypt_offset* before encrypting again until it reaches the end of the file.
-This makes encryption even quicker for large files because it does not have to encrypt everything.
+Basically, Conti will encrypt ***encrypt_length*** amount of bytes and skip the next ***encrypt_offset*** before encrypting again until it reaches the end of the file.
+This makes encryption quicker for large files because it does not have to encrypt everything.

 ![alt text](/uploads/Conti23.PNG)